strategineer/personal-website/content/bin/rpg/xmooks/index.md

 # Core Rules

 The X-Mooks rules are designed for old-school D&D-like games.
-It is broadly compatible with most published Old School Revival (OSR) products (i.e. equally incompatible with all of them).
+They are broadly compatible with most published Old School Revival (OSR) products (i.e. equally incompatible with all of them).
 The main goal is to create a system that is:

 1. Intuitive for new players.
 2. Adaptable and hackable.